Laser Marking in the Automotive Industry

 There are an increasing number of cases in which multiple product types are manufactured with a single die-cast machine.
 In the past, these machines have had to be retooled to accommodate laser markers (due to their fixed focal distances).
 With a 3-Axis control laser marker, it is possible to design a flexible setup that supports multiple product types with a single box.
 Registering the size of the target and area that will be marked makes it possible to switch between product types by just changing the setting number.

-As you see, laser marking in the automotive industry has become an essential tool for automakers, and it shows no signs of slowing down.
+As you see, automotive laser marking has become an essential tool for automakers, and it shows no signs of slowing down.
 With more parts on both traditional and electric vehicles requiring marking, having reliable systems and procedures will allow for safe, timely, and efficient operations.

 In addition to laser marking automotive parts, we offer a myriad of solutions for industry challenges.
 We have helped provide: